CarmineCodes/Installing-Plex/README.md

 Now the plex repos are added so when you update your machine it will also update Plex.

+So, when you run

+    sudo apt update
+&
+    sudo apt upgrade

+Plex will automatically update as well.

 ### Accessing Plex

-Now that Plex is installed you are ready to access it, to do so you will go to the IP address of the machine with port 32400
+Now that Plex is installed you are ready to access it, to do so you will go to the IP address of the machine with port 32400.

-    hostip:32400
+    hostip:32400/web

  There you should see the welcome screen asking you to sign in or make an account.